Supporters of Iranian-backed militia end siege of U.S. Embassy in Baghdad

 It was not immediately clear why Kataib Hezbollah had called off the siege.
 The order to do so appeared to have been unexpected: Shortly before it was issued, a large truck had arrived outside the embassy carrying tents, food and other supplies for those camping outside.

-A senior Kataib Hezbollah official said the group agreed to end the protest after receiving guarantees from Iraqi Prime Minister Adel Abdul Mahdi that he would lend his support to efforts in parliament to pass a law calling for the withdrawal of U.S. troops.
+A senior Kataib Hezbollah official said the group agreed to end the protest after receiving guarantees from Mahdi, the prime minister, that the issue of the U.S. troop presence would be raised in parliament.

 Representatives of the prime minister’s office did not respond to requests for comment.
-But analysts said they doubted he would have made such a promise or be able to deliver on it if he had.

-Mahdi does not have any representatives in the parliament, and past efforts by pro-Iranian members to pass a law calling for the withdrawal of U.S. troops have failed to muster a majority, said Sajad Jiyad, who heads the Bayan Center think tank in Baghdad.
+Past efforts by pro-Iranian members of parliament to pass a law calling for the withdrawal of U.S. troops have failed to muster a majority.

-“I don’t think there is a good prospect at this time for the Iraqi government to cancel all security arrangements with foreign forces,” he said, “and if they did, it would be very risky for Iraq.”
+“I don’t think there is a good prospect at this time for the Iraqi government to cancel all security arrangements with foreign forces,” said Sajad Jiyad, who heads the Bayan Center think tank in Baghdad.
+“And if they did, it would be very risky for Iraq.”